amd/gaia/README.md

 - write your code in keeping with the same style as the rest of this repo's code.

 The best way to contribute is to add a new agent that covers a unique use-case.
 You can use any of the agents/bots under ./agents folder as a starting point.

+## UI Development
+If you're interested in contributing to GAIA's user interface, we provide a comprehensive guide for UI development using Qt Designer.
+This guide covers:
+- Setting up the UI development environment
+- Using Qt Designer to modify the interface
+- Compiling and testing UI changes
+- Working with assets and resources

+For detailed instructions, please refer to our [UI Development Guide](docs/ui.md).